eq19/feed/_drafts/identition_zone.md

 [![37 wiki's files](https://user-images.githubusercontent.com/36441664/267547466-d10df532-d222-44a8-90a4-ad18386301c5.jpg)](https://github.com/eq19/eq19.github.io/wiki)

-Since we are discussing about prime distribution then the arrangement of this 37 will follow the scheme listed below which we call them as ***Δ(19 vs 18) Scenario***:
+Since we are discussing about prime distribution then the arrangement of this 37 will follow the scheme called ***Δ(19 vs 18) Scenario*** where the [zeta function](https://www.eq19.com/#zeta-function) stands as the basic algorithm.

 [![RiemannZeta_Zeros](https://user-images.githubusercontent.com/36441664/268831545-9d8998b9-2528-458a-8956-5b0654e59f97.png)](https://www.eq19.com/#zeta-function)